Top Ten e-Learning and Training Topics

 Mobile learning has become one more trend that involves leveraging a mobile device during the study process.
 It is traditionally used to share and access microlearning content (videos, animations, how-to guides, on-the-go games, quizzes or assessments, etc)

 Another integral part of any training is feedback from subordinates or supervisors themselves.
 You can track how your course passes, how leaders manage the educational plan and even identify performance gaps.
 As a matter of fact, eLearning-related feedback offers us a wide range of advantages.
 On one hand, we can hear constructive criticism of our service and agree on potential improvements.
 On the other hand, when it is positive and satisfactory, we understand that we should keep up with delivering the same results.

 We are way more used to imparting our knowledge within a school or university.
 Yet, it is hard to imagine it online.
 Knowledge sharing is really common among eLearning developers.
 It is a golden opportunity to share information and participate in active discussions.
 E-learners can address questions, communicate concerns and negotiate solutions.

 To ensure we conduct the most efficient e-Learning courses, we need to focus on collaboration too.
 This can be an intuitive tool that accelerates collaborative learning via LMS (Learning Management System)

 A good example of it can be the service called Writing Judge.
-Not only it allows you to assist you, but also your teammates, managers.
+Not only does it allow you to assist yourself, but also your teammates, and managers.
 A real must during the e-Learning.

 We always associate e-Learning with developed time management.
-And this is one of the typical practices that you need to adapt to.
+And this is one of the typical practices that you need to adapt.
 Generally, it comprises all the training we have listed today.
 They all save your time and help become the first student and trainer in the race.